hypercube-lab/hypercube/README.md

 HyperCube is designed as the next generation infrascture for Metaverse and AI.

-SuperFulx Quntumn (SQ) is formed by ADF, and SQ will be responsible for promoting blockchain technology in a global scale, to make mass adoption of blockchain possible.
+SuperFulx Quntumn (SQ) is formed by Apex Dex Foundation (ADF), and SQ will be responsible for promoting blockchain technology in a global scale, to make mass adoption of blockchain possible.

 # Vault